Understanding Vehicle Recalls and Car Safety | Attorneys for Auto Accidents

 - GMC Terrain

-We understand what prompts a recall, but what types of defects exactly are considered “safety-related” and therefore monitored by the NHTSA?
+We understand what prompts a recall, however what types of defects are considered safety-related?
+And also, of those defects, which ones do the NHTSA monitor?

 - Steering mechanisms that break suddenly, causing loss of vehicle control